SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 and [2](https://docs.scs.community/standards/scs-0100-v2-flavor-naming)
-of the flavor standard, the SCS community has tried to prevent flavor explosion by just mandating one disk size per flavor, scaling it with the size of the RAM and chosing discete values of 5, 10, 20, 50 and 100 GB for them.
+of the flavor standard, the SCS community has tried to prevent flavor explosion by just mandating one disk size per flavor, scaling it with the size of the RAM and choosing discrete values of 5, 10, 20, 50 and 100 GB for them.
 (By extension, providers that want to provide larger disks have been advised to choose 200, 500, 1000, ...
 GB for these.)